Edited by: Keri Stooksbury

 Hot Tip: Ask us literally any travel question about points & miles inside: “Level UP Travel“, our new Facebook Group.
 We’re even posting over-the-shoulder “how-to” videos on making bookings, searching for award space, maximizing your points – you name it.
 Join here for free.

 Rewards-earning credit cards are the base of the miles and points hobby.
-These cards make it easy to earn airline miles quickly through sign-up bonuses and spending multipliers.
+These cards make it easy to earn airline miles quickly through welcome offers and spending multipliers.
 However — as with any credit card — rewards credit cards should be treated with great care and consideration.

-Likewise, don’t overspend just to earn points or meet a sign-up bonus — as a general rule, it’s only worth earning points on transactions you’re making anyway.
+Likewise, don’t overspend just to earn points or meet a welcome offer — as a general rule, it’s only worth earning points on transactions you’re making anyway.
 In other words: no amount of credit card or airline points is worth going into debt over, so don’t do it.

 Sound good?
 Great.
 Now that we have the heavy stuff out of the way, let’s dive into the miles and points earning fun!